priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 And we are also able to see where is the problem - `User "system:bootstrap:pqrstu" cannot get resource "configmaps" in namespace "kube-system"`.

-So, we now know when we passed the token to the `kubeadm join` command, the API Server sees our request as coming from the user `system:bootstrap:pqrstu`.
+So, we know now when we pass the token to the `kubeadm join` command, the API Server sees our requests as coming from the user `system:bootstrap:pqrstu`.

 ok, let's try to fix it now by giving it the required permissions.